Call these stories what you will, but to those of us who love them, their name matters less than their effects.

 Rubbish, I say.

+So, let’s ignore the twisted and fictitious sources.
 Most people define The Lord of the Rings as high fantasy.
 Yet it’s set in this, the real world, although in a remote era.
 And Susan Cooper’s The Dark is Rising Sequence is fixed squarely in the modern world, and it’s classic high fantasy at its best, rather than low or urban fantasy.

 It’s not the setting that makes a story high.
 It’s the style in which it’s told and its focus on the noble, rather than the ignoble.
 Take The Lord of the Rings.
 The prose is beautiful and borders on poetry – in fact, often breaks into song.
 But in all those pages, is the story ever told from the Dark Lord’s point of view?
 Do we ever get taken inside his malevolent head, to look out from the Red Eye of Mordor?
 No. Tolkien shies away from the ignoble.
 He focuses instead on the spiritual growth of Frodo, whose name means wise by experience.
 Frodo is ennobled by his trials, and we, as readers, are uplifted.

 Tolkien, in a letter to Milton Waldman, provided an explanation of his goals in writing fiction.
 He said, among other things, that he aimed to write stories that were “high.”
-He defined this by explaining that they should be purged of the gross and fit for an adult mind of a land (England) long steeped in poetry.

 If the hallmark of high fantasy is beautiful prose and a focus on the noble instead of the ignoble, what then is the signature of heroic fantasy?
 It’s simply this: a concentration on the main character’s mental struggle.
 Their courage vies against despair and the dark forces of the world.
 And we have a front row seat to the battle.
 They may win.
 They may loose.
 But ultimately, they will not give in.